gajus/roarr/.README/README.md

 ```

 Roarr does not have reserved context property names.
-However, I encourage use of the conventions.
-The `roarr pretty-print` [CLI program](#cli-program) is using the context property names suggested in the [conventions](#conventions) to pretty-print the logs for the developer inspection purposes.
+However, I encourage use of the [conventions](#conventions).

 ## Recipes